per1234/EtherEvent/README.md

 - Returns: `true` = success, `false` = failure
   - Type: boolean

 `EtherEvent.setSendDoubleDecimalPlaces(decimalPlaces)` - Set the number of decimal places when sending double or float type events and payloads.
+This function is only available in FAST_SEND mode.
+In normal mode only two decimal places are supported.
 - Parameter: **decimalPlaces** - The default value is 3.
   - Type: byte
 - Returns: none